Snam Launches First Climate Action Bond in Europe

 Our clients include financial institutions, investors, entrepreneurs, government agencies, and nonprofit organizations.

 To help clients focus on impact finance and investment, we draw on our deep experience in structured finance and fund formation, to the formation and governance of for-profit social enterprises, not-for-profit organizations and hybrid entities.
 We also advise companies that are looking to grow with funding from impact finance investors.
-We have been named the #1 most innovative law firm by Financial Times for three years in a row, in part for our work on behalf of our impact finance clients.
+We have been named the #1 most innovative law firm by Financial Times from 2016-2018 and runner-up in 2019, in part for our work on behalf of our impact finance clients.

 Our work in this space is complemented by our long-standing commitment to global pro bono work.
 Our pro bono program ranks #4 internationally and #5 in the U.S. by The American Lawyer, out of the nation’s top 200 law firms.